e-dong/space-war-rl/blog/05-ship-collisions/README.md

   <img width="100%" src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/zuoz2c5gcq9jkvigkcts.gif" /> <figcaption><i><b>Ship collisions v1</b>: Gain 50% of the other ship's velocity</i></figcaption>
 </div>

-My physics friend corrected me and said momentum needs to be conserved.
-This means that the ship should still move forward after colliding with the ship.
+My physics friend corrected me, explaining that momentum should be conserved, implying that the ship should continue moving forward after colliding with another ship.
 This looks more natural!

 ```python
 new_self_vel_x = (self_vel_x * 0.2) + (other_vel_x * 0.75)